The AI Debt Bubble 2025: Is "Shadow Debt" the Next 2008 Crisis?

 While hyperscalers drove AI infrastructure spending to nearly $200 billion in 2024, regulators have escalated their warning.
 The Bank of England's latest Financial Stability Report called public equity valuations "materially stretched" and explicitly flagged rising financial stability risks if the spending cycle turns.
 The financing boom looks eerily like the setup for a 2008-style AI market correction.

-Understanding the Risk: Financial Engineering 2.0
+Understanding the Risk on the AI Debt Bubble: Financial Engineering 2.0

 To understand the financial engineering driving this boom, it helps to revisit the last crisis.
 The mechanism isn't new; the asset class has just changed from housing to compute.